 Hubspot, if you haven’t heard, is quite a big deal.
-They have been active for more than ten years.
-They’re a publicly traded company and offer a complete solution for CRM, inbound marketing, email marketing, analytics, and much more.
+They have been active for more than fifteen years.
+They’re a publicly-traded company and offer a complete solution for CRM, inbound marketing, email marketing, analytics, and much more.

 In fact, there’s almost too much going on!
 But for the sake of this introduction, here is the most basic HubSpot pricing info I can give: